PCLC at Northwell Health

 Northwell Health At-A-Glance

-Northwell Health is the largest integrated health system in New York State, and the fourteenth largest healthcare system in the United States.
-Our robust network includes twenty-one hospitals, three skilled nursing facilities, specialty programs and institutes, and nearly 400 ambulatory locations and practices; the palliative care program provides care to patients at outpatient clinics, in patient homes, at the Stern Center for Extended Care and Rehabilitation, and through targeted services in long-term care settings.
-Our inpatient palliative care teams, outpatient practices, and post-acute services are fully integrated to deliver care across our system.
-Transitions of care are a priority for our program; our various teams work closely to ensure effective transitions and to communicate with a unified medical voice.
+Northwell Health is the largest integrated health system in New York State.
+Their robust network includes twenty-eight hospitals, three skilled nursing facilities, specialty programs and institutes, and over 1,000 ambulatory locations and practices.
+The palliative care program provides care to patients at outpatient clinics, in patient homes, at the Stern Center for Extended Care and Rehabilitation, and through targeted services in long-term care settings.
+Northwell’s inpatient palliative care teams, outpatient practices, and post-acute services are fully integrated to deliver care across the system.
+Transitions of care are a priority for their program; the various teams work closely to ensure effective transitions and to communicate with a unified medical voice.

 Key benefits of training with Northwell Health also include access to: